INTRODUCTION TO 2 CORINTHIANS

 - Paul sneaks out of Damascus and goes to Jerusalem and with the help of Barnabas he meets the apostles for the first time.
 After preaching in Jerusalem his life was threatened.
 So he was taken to the port city Caesarea and sent to Tarsus, his hometown.
 (Acts 9:23-30)

 - Some believe that Paul wrote Galatians while at Antioch between the first and second mission trips in 48 A.D.
+Paul and Barnabas' disagreement as they were planning to leave on their second missionary journey.
+(Acts 15:36-39)

 - Paul and Silas left Antioch to go on Paul's second missionary trip in early 50 A.D.
-He went through Tarsus on the way to the churches in Galatia where young Timothy joins them.
+They went through Tarsus on the way to the churches in Galatia where young Timothy joins them.
 (Acts 15:36-16:10)

 - The same year crossing the Aegean Sea arriving at Philippi.
 (Acts 16:11-40)